rajesh-rk-1202/react-forms-02/README.md

-# Getting Started with Create React App
+# Registration page with React JS, HTML and CSS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Live Demo

+Check out the live version of the project [here](https://rajesh-rk-1202.github.io/react-forms-02/).

+## Also you can run this app in your local system.

+### Follow these steps

 ## Available Scripts

-In the project directory, you can run:
+### `npm install`

+This will install all the dependencies listed in the _package.json_.

 ### `npm start`

-Runs the app in the development mode.\
+This will run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\